Sting (wrestler): TNA World Heavyweight Champion (2007–2009)

-After that, Sting started a feud with the TNA World Champion Kurt Angle.
-First, Sting defeated Styles, Christian Cage, and Samoa Joe in a four-way match to become the co-holder of the TNA World Tag Team Championship with Angle, but lost it 30 days later against Adam "Pacman" Jones and Ron Killings at No Surrender.
-Sting would face Angle for the World title at Bound for Glory, where Sting won his first TNA World Heavyweight Championship.
-However, he would lose the title back to Angle two days later on Impact! after Kevin Nash interfered on Angle's behalf.
-Sting would face Angle and Nash at Genesis, with the debutant Booker T as his mystery partner.
-In the match, whoever scored the pinfall would win the TNA World Championship, which Angle won after pinning Sting to retain the TNA World Heavyweight Championship.
-This would be the final TNA appearance of Sting in 2007 as he would take some time off to be with his family.
+After that, Sting started a feud with the TNA World Heavyweight Champion Kurt Angle.
+First, on the August 30 episode of Impact!
+Sting defeated Styles, Christian Cage, and Samoa Joe in a four-way match to become the co-holder of the TNA World Tag Team Championship with Angle, but lost it 10 days later against Adam "Pacman" Jones and Ron Killings at No Surrender on September 9.
+Sting would face Angle for the TNA World Heavyweight Championship at Bound for Glory on October 14, where Sting won his first TNA World Heavyweight Championship.
+However, he would lose the title back to Angle just eleven days later on Impact!, when Kevin Nash interfered on Angle's behalf.
+Sting would face Angle and Nash at Genesis on November 11, with the debutant Booker T as his mystery partner.
+As per the stipulation, whoever scored the pinfall in the match would win the TNA World Heavyweight Championship, which Angle won after pinning Sting to retain the TNA World Heavyweight Championship.
+This would be the final TNA appearance of Sting in 2007, as he would take some time off to be with his family.

-Sting then made his official return on March 27.
-At Lockdown, he teamed with Team Cage (Christian Cage, Kevin Nash, Rhino, and Matt Morgan) and defeated Team Tomko (Tomko, A.J.
-Styles, James Storm, and Team 3D).
-After the tag titles were vacated, Jim Cornette held a Deuces Wild Tag Team Tournament to determine new champs.
+Sting then made his official return on the March 27, 2008 live episode of Impact!.
+At Lockdown on April 13, he teamed with Team Cage (Christian Cage, Kevin Nash, Rhino, and Matt Morgan) and defeated Team Tomko (Tomko, AJ Styles, James Storm, and Team 3D).
+After the TNA World Tag Team Championship was vacated, Jim Cornette held a Deuces Wild Tag Team Tournament to determine the new champions.
 Four teams were already in the Sacrifice finals, while Cornette named eight wrestlers as the "Egotistical 8".
-Sting's partner was James Storm and on May 11 at Sacrifice, they came up short due to their inability to get along, and towards the end, Sting attacked Storm and walked out.
+Sting's partner was James Storm and on May 11 at Sacrifice on May 11, they came up short due to their inability to get along, and towards the end, Sting attacked Storm and walked out.
 Sting was not seen after that except in an interview which talked about his career and his eventual retirement.

 On July 13 at Victory Road, Booker T faced Samoa Joe for the TNA World Heavyweight Championship.
 During the match, Sting tried to talk sense into Joe, as he was brutally beating Booker T, and was potentially heading towards a disqualification.
 Joe rebuked him, and Sting struck him with his trademark black baseball bat.
-Over the coming weeks, the feud between Joe and Booker intensified, with episodes ending with Booker T or Sharmell striking Samoa Joe with Sting's trademark bat as Impact! went off the air, leading to a question of whether Sting had turned on Samoa Joe and became a heel.
+Over the coming weeks, the feud between Joe and Booker intensified, with episodes ending with either Booker T or Sharmell striking Samoa Joe with Sting's trademark bat as Impact! went off the air, leading to a question of whether or not Sting had turned on Samoa Joe and became a heel.
 Although still receiving a face reaction from the fans, Sting sided with Booker T. On August 10 at Hard Justice, Sting attacked Styles after he and Kurt Angle wrestled a Last Man Standing match.